mymindstorm/matrix-appservice-mumble/README.md

 - `Unhandled rejection Error: Failed to join room` on bridge startup
     - This means that the bot cannot join `matrixRoom`.
 Make sure that the bot has access (I.e. has the bot been invited) to the room.
+    - Check the homeserver logs (e.g. `/var/log/matrix-synapse/homeserver.log`) for more information

 #### Matrix -> Murmr not working